 Addiction Psychiatry Fellowship Rotations

-THD is an 898-bed flagship hospital in the Texas Health Resource System.
-The Psychiatry Department provides medically supervised in-patient withdrawal treatment for substance-dependent patients and an intensive outpatient program.
-As an Addiction Psychiatry fellow, you will participate as a member of the treatment team providing individualized clinical care addressing the needs of the substance-dependant patient and eating disordered patient, as well as those with co-morbid conditions.
+Texas Health Presbyterian Hospital Dallas (THD) is an 898-bed flagship hospital in the Texas Health Resource System.
+The Psychiatry Department provides medically supervised inpatient withdrawal treatment for substance-dependent patients and an intensive outpatient program.
+Fellows participate as a member of the treatment team, providing individualized clinical care and addressing the needs of the substance-dependant patient and eating-disordered patient, as well as those with co-morbid conditions.

 You will have the flexibility necessary to meet your educational goals and interests, such as the opportunity to conduct group therapy, individual therapy, or manage the pharmacological needs of patients.